 In the undergraduate category, Noah Slaughter, a junior majoring in German, took first place for the essay “My Literary Web.”
 Tirzah Reed, a senior pursuing a major in art and a minor in educational studies, won second place for “Plants, Dishes, and Stray Bullets.”

 The organizing committee thanks all of the students who participated in this year’s contest.
-For more information about the competition, contact Communications Coordinator Julie Hale.
+For more information about the competition, contact Director of Communications Kimberly Singer.